Associate Professor of the Practice of Romance Studies

-Deb Reisinger, Ph.D., is an Assistant Professor of the Practice in Romance Studies, affiliate faculty in the Duke Global Health Institute and Associate Director of the Markets and Management Studies program.
-She is Director of the Cultures and Languages Across the Curriculum (CLAC) initiative, offering courses in environmental studies, public policy, and global health in 8+ languages.
+Deb Reisinger, Ph.D., is Associate Professor of the Practice in Romance Studies, affiliate faculty in the Duke Global Health Institute and Associate Director of the Markets and Management Studies program.
+She is Director of Language Outreach Initiatives at Duke, overseeing the Cultures and Languages Across the Curriculum (CLAC) program and the Shared Course Initiative for Less Commonly Taught Languages.

-Reisinger is Chair of the College Board's World Languages Academic Advisory Committee and co-chair of the AP French Language and Culture Exam development committee.
-Since 2013, she has served as Chair of the American Association of Teachers of French (AATF) Commission on French for Specific Purposes.
+She is Chair of the College Board's World Languages Academic Advisory Committee and co-chair of the AP French Language and Culture Exam development committee.
+From 2013-2018, she served as Chair of the American Association of Teachers of French (AATF) Commission on French for Specific Purposes.

 Education & Training

-Ph.D., University of North Carolina at Chapel Hill 2001
+Ph.D., University of North Carolina - Chapel Hill 2001

 B.A., University of Kansas 1992